- Your State

 Mississippi parents can also choose homeschooling; this is a great option if you are looking for a hands-on, highly-customizable approach to your child’s education.
 Homeschooling is the process of parents educating students at home.
 Parents can homeschool in all 50 states.

 In Mississippi, notice of your intent to homeschool is required by September 15 or immediately upon your decision to homeschool if starting mid-year.
 The state does not require homeschooling families to teach specific subjects and does not require standardized testing for homeschoolers.
 In general, children who are homeschooled may face roadblocks if they want to participate in public school sports or activities in Mississippi.
-However, other sports leagues and activities are available.
+However, you can always look for other sports leagues and co-ops!

 In the case that you decide to return to public school, contact your local school to find out what their placement guidelines are as they each have their own process.